pucheng-tan/WordFlow/README.md

 5. when finished running tests, type 'deactivate' to leave the virtual environment
 6. type 'rm -rf env' to remove the environment

-### For Windows:

 #### (Assuming the windows user does have access to make)

-1. close git repo
+1. clone git repo
-2. create the virual environment 'py -m venv env'
+2. create the virual environment in the root folder of the repo 'python3 -m venv env'
-3. enter into the env, type 'source env\Scripts\activate'
+3. enter into the env, type '. env\Scripts\activate'
-4. install dependencies using 'env\bin\pip3 install -r requirements.txt'
+4. install dependencies using 'pip3 install -r requirements.txt'
 5. run 'pytest PoC\services'
 6. when finished running tests, type 'deactivate 'rm -f env'

+Known issues on windows:

+1. You are not alloud to run scripts.
+First enter windows power shell in administrator, then enter the command 'set-executionpolicy remotesigned'